lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/face_detection_tutorial/step_3/Readme.md

 ### submitRequest()

-Override the submitRequest() function and first make sure that there are faces queued up to be processed.
-If so, call the base class submitRequest() function to start inferring vehicle attributes from the enqueued faces.
-Reset enquedFaces to 0 indicating that all the queued data has been submitted.
+The submitRequest() function is overridden to make sure that there are faces queued up to be processed before calling the base class submitRequest() function to start inferring vehicle attributes from the enqueued faces.  enquedFaces is reset to 0 to indicate that all the queued data has been submitted.

 ```cpp
     void submitRequest() override {